wesreisz/platform-engineering-workshop/module3-developer-control-plane/pipelines/README.md

 * Click on "Register" to create a new user account
 * Fill out the registration form to create the new user.
 This user will have administrative privileges by default if it is the first user created.

-6 - Create a repo
-This is a convenience script that clones repo and adds it to your local gitea server.
-`bash create-repo.sh <gitea-username> <gitea-password>`

-7 - Install an Actions Runner for GITEA
+6 - Install an Actions Runner for GITEA

 Your pipeline needs a runner to do the building, l  ets make one in our cluster.